brouberol/blog/content/my-dm-toolkit.md

 {{ responsive_s3_img("dm-toolkit", "potions") }}

-I think this helps remind players that they _have_ these resources at their disposal, as they're not lost in sea of information in their character sheet.
+I think this helps remind players that they _have_ these resources at their disposal, as they're not lost in a sea of information in their character sheet.

 ## Soundboard and ambiance mixer